Information about faith & culture in suicide prevention

 Despite a global trend toward decriminalising suicide, recognising it as a public health issue rather than a criminal act, suicide remains a criminal offense in approximately 20 to 25 countries worldwide.
 Additionally, in about 20 countries that adhere to Islamic or Sharia law, suicide attempts may be punishable by jail sentences

-This section of our website, aims to share helpful information from organisations who specialise in and provide guidance for talking around this topic.
+This section of our website aims to share helpful information from organisations who specialise in and provide guidance for talking around this topic.

 Faith Action – Talking Faith in Suicide Prevention